 Appropriate location and mooring of the boom is key as it will need to withstand any loading and currents.
 The choice of location where there is low wave energy will enhance the performance, reduce the quantity and size of anchors and reduce maintenance time.

 Note: Any structure moored in water will need some level of maintenance (periodic adjustments and cleaning, etc).
 Avoid contact with sharp objects such as coral, rocks and quay walls.
-Ideally, the mesh skirt should be floating and not touching the seabed.
+Ideally, the skirt should be floating and not touching the seabed.

 Subsequent product improvements